 Some of these traits, such as complementary personalities, are even harder to assess.
-Determinnig such a fit takes time.
+Determining such a fit takes time.
 Social activities is one good method of doing so.
 Go get a meal together and chat about non-work topics.
-Put yourselves in an environment that’s relaxed, so your true personalities emerge.
-Ideally, you’d also find an environment that’s highly stressful (like an actual startup is) to get a more accurate account.
-But doing that is difficult, not to mention uncomfortable.
+Then try to find an environment that may be stressful, like working on a paid contract or pet project together.

 It’s hard enough to find someone willing to be a cofounder.
 Finding one that is a good match for you significantly narrows the pool.
 However, the wrong choice can be catastrophic.
 This is not a decision to be taken lightly, nor in desperation.

 Finally, be aware that your first choice may be wrong.
-If so, and you truly believe your cofounder is not a good fit, it’s my belief that you should get rid of him/her as quickly, yet respectfully, as possible.
-There’s no room for the wrong people in such an early-stage company.
+If so, and you truly believe your cofounder is not a good fit, it is my belief that you should part ways as quickly, yet respectfully, as possible.
+There is no room for the wrong people in a startup.